Asparagus calories per 100g: 20 kcal

 Frequently Asked Questions

-Why does asparagus make urine smell, and is it harmful?
+Why does asparagus make urine smell?

-Can eating asparagus really help reduce water retention and bloating?
+Can asparagus help with bloating?

-Is white asparagus healthier than green asparagus?
+Is green asparagus healthier than white asparagus?

 CalMind